bittremieux/ANN-SoLo/README.md

 Running ANN-SoLo
 ----------------

 ANN-SoLo requires Python 3.6 or higher.
-The GPU-powered version of ANN-SoLo can be used on Linux systems, while the CPU-only version supports both the Linux and OSX platforms.
-An Nvidia CUDA-enabled GPU is required to use the GPU-powered version of ANN-SoLo.
+The GPU-powered version of ANN-SoLo can be used on Linux systems with an Nvidia CUDA-enabled GPU device, while the CPU-only version supports both the Linux and OSX platforms.
 Please refer to the Faiss installation instructions linked below for more information on OS and GPU support.

+### Installation requirements

 - **NumPy** needs to be available prior to the installation of ANN-SoLo.
 - The **Faiss** installation depends on a specific GPU version.
 Please refer to the [Faiss installation instructions](https://github.com/facebookresearch/faiss/blob/master/INSTALL.md) for more information.

+### Install ANN-SoLo

 The recommended way to install ANN-SoLo is using pip: